venantvr-trading/Python.Trading.Objects/README.md

 ## Description

-`Python.Trading.Objects` is a Python library for managing trading objects, including representations of amounts (tokens, USD), prices, and a factory pattern for creating these objects based on currency pairs.
+`Python Trading Objects` is a Python library for managing trading objects, including representations of amounts (tokens, USD), prices, and a factory pattern for creating these objects based on currency pairs.

 The library provides type-safe, precision-controlled financial objects with arithmetic operations, making it ideal for trading applications, financial calculations, and